-13. Google Search Console (Formerly Webmaster Tools) – It includes a variety of invaluable tools that you can use to identify issues with your site as well as opportunities to improve its performance and boost website traffic.
-If you want to find out what else you can do with Search Console, make sure you read our in-depth beginner’s guide to GWT.
+13. Google Search Console– It includes a variety of invaluable tools that you can use to identify issues with your site as well as opportunities to improve its performance and boost website traffic.
+It’s free, and a must-have for all websites.

 14. SEMRush– A good tool to improve your search rankings and also to track your competitors and see what they’re up to.
 Use it to pull your competitor’s backlinks, monitor their fluctuations in ranking and conduct a full competitive analysis.
 Prices start from $99.95 a month.

 15. Screaming Frog– Screaming Frog quickly crawls websites, lists of websites or specific web pages to give you a complete analysis on performance.
 You can use the tool to see if you have any broken links, broken pages, bad redirects and much more.
 Fixing most of these errors is a quick win for search marketers.
 A limited version is available for free.

 Here are a few tools you can use for your email marketing:

 16. An email marketing tool – Email marketing tools allow you create stunning email marketing campaigns from beginning to end without much hassle.
 You can get an email marketing tool from GoDaddy and a host of other providers.
 From building your mailing list and creating and sending highly personalised emails depending on the specific audience you’re looking to attract, to tracking the success of your campaigns in real time.
 Check out our tips on how to improve your email campaignsto learn what other cool things you can do with an email marketing tool.

 19. Canva– If you have no design skills, that doesn’t mean you can’t create or edit images to use in your email campaigns.
-With Canva you can do this easily, even if you’re graphically-challenged.
+With Canva you can do this easily, even if you’re not a designer.
 A similar tool that is just as easy to use for editing images is PicMonkey.

 Social media marketing